No products in the cart

 (Required for reconstitution)

 FREE - USPS priority shipping

 What is the Melanotan 1 peptide?

 Melanotan 1 (MT-1) is a synthetic equivalent of alpha-melanocyte-stimulating hormone (alpha-MSH).
-In Europe, the peptide is clinically administered to patients suffering from erythropoietic protoporphyria to prevent phototoxicity or sun-related skin damage.
+The peptide has been exhaustively researched in clinical studies for patients suffering from erythropoietic protoporphyria to prevent phototoxicity or sun-related skin damage.
 It was initially formulated to act as a sunless tanning agent.
-Interestingly, it was also observed to influence diverse physiological processes like feeding patterns, central nervous system operations, blood pressure, etc. The molecule’s clinical trials are currently in phase II stage for keratosis (a particular kind of skin damage induced by the sun).
+It was also observed to have the potential to influence diverse physiological processes like feeding patterns, central nervous system operations, blood pressure, etc. The molecule’s clinical trials are currently in phase II stage for keratosis (a particular kind of skin damage induced by the sun).
 The more severe squamous cell carcinoma is in phase III stage to treat polymorphous light eruption.